Contact Us

 Keeping Your Dog Safe On Walks

-By: Anthony De Marinis, CDBC, VSPDT, CBATI
+By: Anthony De Marinis, CDBC, ADT

 The other day while I was walking my puppy, a neighbor’s dog got out of his yard and bit another neighbor’s dog that was on a walk.
 The owner quickly reacted and picked her small dog up to try and keep her safe.
 The problem was the loose dog continuously tried attacking the dog.
 This got me thinking how to keep our dogs safe on walks in the event a loose dog approaches.